Scouting for Food - Feb. 5th, 2022

 Scouting for Food is an opportunity for Scouts throughout the Grand Canyon Council fight hunger in our communities.
 Scouting for Food is the leading service program for Boy Scouts of America and is a part of the national BSA program – Good Turn for America.

 In partnership with local food banks, this council-wide service project will beginning January as Scouts distribute door hangers in their neighborhoods to announce the upcoming food drive.
-Scouts will return on the first Saturday of February to collect donations and deliver them to their local food banks and pantries.
+Days later, Scouts will return on the first Saturday of February to collect donations from doorsteps and deliver them to their local food banks and pantries.